TungstenRPA/Docker/README.md

 * Kapplets 11.3 are not available yet for Docker.
 If you need Kapplets on Docker you will have to use Kapplets 1.2.

-## Quick Start Guide to installing Kofax RPA on Linux
+## Quick Start Guide to installing Kofax RPA on Docker on Linux
 ```bash
 sudo apt update
 sudo apt install docker